Learn more about investing in west london property

 The local borough of Lambeth attracts young professionals that are looking to move as their companies relocate to the reinvigorated business hub at Nine Elms.

-“The rental market is strong in Lambeth, with current rents of £2,019 pcm after growth of 11% over the last year.
-Comparatively, rents across London overall rose by 4%” (CBRE Residential, Residential London Living).
+“The rental market is strong in Lambeth, with current rents of £2,113 pcm after growth of 12% over the last five years. ” (CBRE Residential, Residential London Living).

 “UCAS has reported a year on year rise in the number of international students attending UK universities with University College London topping the list of recruiters during the last academic year” (The UK Council for International Student Affairs).